Venky Jois made his NBL debut with the Melbourne United at 25 years of age. He scored two points in his first game.

 |---|

-In 2011, and 2012, he played in the SEABL for the Dandenong Rangers, winning SEABL Youth Player of the Year honours in his first season after averaging 9.3 points, 50.9 rebounds, and 1.6 assists per game.
+Jois joined Dandenong for the 2011 SEABL season, winning SEABL Youth Player of the Year honours after averaging 9.3 points, 5.9 rebounds and 1.6 assists while shooting 48.7 percent from the field.

 In October 2019, Jois joined the Memphis Hustle of the NBA G League.
 He missed two months with an undisclosed injury.
 Jois averaged 5.9 points and 3.9 rebounds in 12.3 minutes per game in 18 games.